 - The patient’s dental insurance plan

-The best way to get an accurate estimate on the cost of dentures in Norwood is to schedule an initial consultation with Dr. Michaels at our office.
+The best way to get an accurate estimate on the cost of dentures in Norwood is to schedule an initial consultation with Drs.
+John and David Michaels at our office.

 Do Dentures Cause Gagging?

 Properly fitted dentures should not provoke your gag reflex.
 If you wear dentures and often experience gagging, this may be due to one of several reasons: